alantech/alanlang-docs/docs/tutorial.md

 ## Compile-Time Computation, Conditional Types, and Conditional Compilation

-As you can see with `Buffer`s, the type system can work with constant primitive types.
-The type system can work with integers, floats, booleans, and strings.
+As was shown with `Buffer`s when defining the size of buffer instances, the type system can work with constant primitive types.
+The type system includes integers, floats, booleans, and strings.
 These types can also be manipulated at compile time to generate the actual value to use.

 ### Compile-Time Computation

-While declaring a buffer of `i64[1 + 2]` will give you a buffer of three elements, this feature is meant for use with generic types.
-For instance the `concat` function for buffers has a type signature of:
+While declaring a buffer of `i64[1 + 2]` will give you a buffer of three elements, that's not *generally* useful.
+(Though sometimes you do want to include a bunch of explicit arithmetic to show where some constant value came from.)
+This feature is more meant for use with generic types.
+For instance, the `concat` function for buffers has a type signature of:

 ```rs
 export fn concat{T, S, N}(a: Buffer{T, S}, b: Buffer{T, N}) -> Buffer{T, S + N} {
   ...
 ```

 The output buffer length is computed from the lengths of the two input buffers.

 Beyond addition there are all of the arithmetic operations, as well as the comparison operators (`<`, `<=`, `>`, `>=`, `==`, `!=`), and so on.

 There are also some special compile-time types to provide data at compile-time that may be useful.